Songs with Earlier Histories Than the Hit Version

 First recorded by Hot Chocolate (UK #22 1971).

-Album hit version by April Wine (US #32/CAN #2 1972).
+Other hit version by April Wine (US #32/CAN #2 1972).

 From the wiki: “The band was originally named ‘Hot Chocolate Band’ by Mavis Smith, who worked for the Apple Corps press office.
 This was quickly shortened to Hot Chocolate by Mickie Most.
-The group started their recording career making a Reggae version of John Lennon’s ‘Give Peace a Chance’ (see below); told that he needed permission before releasing the song, band founder Errol Brown contacted Apple Records, discovered that John Lennon liked his version, and the group was subsequently signed to Apple Records.
+The group started their recording career making a reggae version of John Lennon’s ‘Give Peace a Chance’ (see below); told that he needed permission before releasing the song, band founder Errol Brown contacted Apple Records, discovered that John Lennon liked his version, and the group was subsequently signed to Apple Records.
 The link, however, was short-lived as The Beatles were starting to break up, and the Apple connection soon ended.